iamnotnato/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * File : [101-rot13](./101-rot13)
   * Required : A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

-> 💡*Fun Fact : It is a good file that cuts iron without making a noise.
-Italian Proverbs.*
+> 💡*Fun Fact : Everyone is a proponent of strong encryption. - Dorothy Denning*

 * **16. The eggs of the brood need to be an odd number**
   * File : [102-odd](./102-odd)
   * Required : A script that prints every other line from the input, starting with the first line.

-> 💡*Fun Fact : It is a good file that cuts iron without making a noise.
-Italian Proverbs.*
+> 💡*Fun Fact : The eggs of the brood need to be an odd number.
+Sicilian Proverbs*

 * **17. I'm an instant star.
 Just add water and stir.**
   * File : [103-water_and_stir](./103-water_and_stir)
   * Required : A shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

-> 💡*Fun Fact : It is a good file that cuts iron without making a noise.
-Italian Proverbs.*
+> 💡*Fun Fact : "I'm an instant star.
+Just add water and stir." - David Bowie*